tstang99/HW2-sugary-beverages/README.md

 ### Best practices

-* Write in a language that client can easily understand.
+* Write in language that client can easily understand.
 Avoid technical details.
 Use examples and figures to explain or illustrate.
 * Do not put computer code or output anywhere.
 * Explain key concepts and ideas in easy-to-understand language.
 Do not refer